 In an obese cat or dog, the hormone system is completely out of balance, resulting in many problems.
 One example is that the hormone called leptin can’t control the amount of fat anymore, so the dog’s body stores all the fat it ingests.

 Factors such as neutering can also obviously affect the hormone balance, and hence fat metabolism.
-When mobility levels start to decrease, due to excess fat accumulation, hormonal imbalances etc. then the energy expenditure drops even more, then the problems really escalates from there.
-Sometimes a problem can be quite severe before a dog owner realises that their dog is struggling with pain etc. Knowing your dog well and performing lots of touch-based examinations will alert you to any problems such as lumps, pain, fat accumulation early.
+When mobility levels start to decrease, due to excess fat accumulation, hormonal imbalances etc. then the energy expenditure drops even more, then the problems really escalate from there.
+Sometimes a problem can be quite severe before a dog owner realises that their dog is struggling with pain etc. Knowing your dog well and performing lots of touch-based examinations will alert you to any problems such as lumps, pain and fat accumulation sooner rather than later.

 What about supplementation?